mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > Manjusri said, “Ordinary people and sages dwell together; dragons and snakes intermingle.”

-In my monastery, ordinary people and sages dwell together, practice together, and dragons and snakes are all practicing together.
-That means, no discrimination.
-Between man and woman, dragons and snakes, poor or rich, no discrimination.
+[He says] in my monastery, ordinary people and sages practice together, and dragons and snakes are all practicing together.
+That means no discrimination between man and woman, dragons and snakes, poor or rich.
 All come together and practice.

 > Wu Cho said, “How numerous are the congregations?”

-So how big are you monasteries?
+How big are you monasteries?

 > Manjusri said, “In front, three by three; in back, three by three.”

-That means, my monastery is immense.
+That means, my monastery is *immense*.
 That’s great, huh?
-The monastery is immense, huge – vast.
-Even though there are just the five monks, even though one, even though three, anyway, it’s immense.
+That monastery is immense, huge, vast.
+Even though there are just the five monks, or three one, or one, anyway it’s immense.
 And then you can practice very stably, very stably.
 But if you are always caught by the number of people who practice at the monasteries, comparing them with other monasteries, you become very unstable.

 ##### 42:05